Originally published August 2021. Updated April 2026.

 Interview questions should be purposeful.
 Each should be uncovering new information.
 A sloppy or repetitive interview process does not instill faith in an applicant that your organization is well-run.

 This applies to any business, but particularly startups.
-If you don’t have the name recognition or pocket depth as a Google or an Amazon, you need to be sure you stand out in another way.
+If you don’t have the name recognition or pocket depth of a Google or an Amazon, you need to be sure you stand out in another way.
 You build relationships, earn trust, and solve problems with clients.
 You need to do the same with your job prospects.